Royal Madrilenian Academy of Medicine: History

 The Royal Madrilenian Academy of Medicine began in 1733 under the name of the Madrilenian Society of Medical Literature as a group that met at the house of physician José Arcadio de Ortega to discuss medicine and medical education.
 However, on August 12, 1734, the society changed its name to the Madrilenian Academy of Medicine and was soon after granted approval by Philip V. Under the king's auspices, the society expanded to encompass scientific discovery of a variety of disciplines, as opposed to solely medicine.
-However, in 1824, the Academy was forced to close by the Spanish government due to a lack of interest in scientific advancement following events such as the Napoleonic Wars.
+However, in 1824, the academy was forced to close by the Spanish government due to a lack of interest in scientific advancement following events such as the Napoleonic Wars.

 Publications

-From 1734 until 1747, the Academy published a journal known as Ephemerides Barometrico-Medicas Matritenses, which contained criticism of medical and scientific literature.
+From 1734 until 1747, the academy published a journal known as Ephemerides Barometrico-Medicas Matritenses, which contained criticism of medical and scientific literature.
 The journal also involved the cataloguing of weather and atmospheric conditions in an attempt to explain the effects of such weather on individuals' health.
 Ephemerides Barometrico-Medicas Matritenses has been described as pseudoscientific by modern scholars.

 Notable members

 José Arcadio de Ortega

 José Arcadio de Ortega, otherwise known as José Arcadio de Hortega, was a preeminent pharmacist of Eighteenth-century Spain.
-Ortega owned the house at 9 Montera Street where the Madrilenian Soceity of Medical Literature was formed and initially met.
+Ortega owned the house at 9 Montera Street where the Madrilenian Society of Medical Literature was formed and initially met.
 Following the society's expansion into the academy and endorsement by Philip V, Ortega served as the academy's secretary.
 In addition to this post, Ortega's responsibilities within the academy involved the teaching of Botany and the cataloguing of medical history.
 Outside of the academy, Ortega served as the chief of Spain's military pharmacists from 1738 onward and helped to found the Royal Botanical Garden of Madrid.